brainpy/examples/index.rst

 to implement various models about neurons, synapse, networks, etc. We welcome your implementation, which can be post through our `github <https://github.com/PKU-NIP-Lab/BrainPyExamples>`_ page.

+If you run some codes failed, please tell us.

 - Ask questions: https://github.com/PKU-NIP-Lab/BrainPyExamples/issues
 - Add more examples: please fork our github, https://github.com/PKU-NIP-Lab/BrainPyExamples